-In addition, the reverse stress testing focuses on underwriting risk.
-Reverse stress testing is part of the ORSA, identifies, and assesses the events and scenarios that might render the Company's business model unviable.
-Credendo XS's top risks are undoubtedly situated in its underwriting risk and more specific in the concentration of underlying risk exposures, country or sector.
+Also the reverse stress testing focuses on underwriting risk.
+Reverse stress testing is part of the ORSA and identifies and assesses the events and scenarios that might render the Company's business model unviable.
+Credendo XS's top risks are undoubtedly situated in its underwriting risk and more specific in the concentration of underlying risk exposures on debtor (groups), a debtor country or sector.
 This is in line with the assumptions underpinning the CAT risk sub-module in the SCR standard formula.
 Whereas the above stress tests try to answer the question "Do we survive the stress?", the reverse stress tests try to answer the question "When do we not survive?".
 Such scenario could be triggered by (albeit highly improbable) crisis events with major adverse impact.